 Caring For South Florida Program Provides COVID-19 Prevention Tips

-FOOD DISTRIBUTION RESOURCES
+FOOD DISTRIBUTION EVENTS

 The Cities of Wilton Manors, Fort Lauderdale, and Oakland Park have come together in partnership with Feeding South Florida, host Food Distribution Events on Thursdays at 9 a.m. at Mills Pond Park (2201 NW 9th Avenue, Fort Lauderdale, FL 33311).
 Food will be distributed on a first come, first served basis, while supplies last.
 Recipients are reminded to wear facial coverings and to remain in their cars at the event.
 Volunteers distribute food to each vehicle to ensure social distancing requirements are maintained.
 To access the event, enter Mills Pond Park from southbound Powerline Road (NW 9th Avenue).